 - (i) Gross domestic product, constant prices;

 - (ii) Total investments;

-- (ii) Gross national savings;
+- (iii) Gross national savings;

-- (iii) Inflation, average consumer prices;
+- (iv) Inflation, average consumer prices;

-- (iv) Volume of imports of goods and services;
+- (v) Volume of imports of goods and services;

-- (v) Volume of exports of goods and services (including oil);
+- (vi) Volume of exports of goods and services (including oil);

-- (vi) Population;
+- (vii) Population;

-- (vii) General government revenue;
+- (viii) General government revenue;

-- (viii) General government total expenditure;
+- (ix) General government total expenditure;

-- (ix) General government net lending / borrowing; and
+- (x) General government net lending / borrowing; and

-- (x) General government net debt.
+- (xi) General government net debt.

-Based on consideration of a variety of external actual and forecast information, the Group formulates a 'base case' view of the future direction of relevant economic variables as well as a representative range of other possible forecast scenarios (i.e. on incorporation of forward-looking information).
+Based on consideration of a variety of external actual and forecasted information, the Group formulates a 'base case' view of the future direction of relevant economic variables as well as a representative range of other possible forecast scenarios (i.e. on incorporation of forward-looking information).
 The Group then uses these forecasts to adjust its estimates of PDs.

 For Corporate portfolio, through the yearly review of the corporate portfolio, the Group observes yearly performances to compute a count based PD over the one year horizon for the past 5 years.
 These PDs are grouped as per internal risk ratings (i.e. from 1 to 7).
 An average default rate of the 5 yearly observed default provides the through the cycle PDs.
-Where a counterparty is not rated, PD assigned for rating 6 is used.